rsrasmu2/EdutainmentGame/README.md

 - Optional: "What is your name?" store and use in dialogue

 ----Overworld:
-- Graphic to show who you can fight currently (thought bubble, or '!')
 - Cannot fight people again *if you win*
 - fix dialogue boxes to stay on screen and not block character (move to bottom?)
 - display 5 math questions per student